UNINETTSigma2/documentation/tutorials/guides/cuda_translating-tools.md

 $ make install
 ```
 **_Step 1.3_**
-Set up environment variables to be able to work from /install directory, which is the easiest solution.
-For more advanced usage (ie. wanting to modify `Clacc`, see "Usage from Build directory": (https://github.com/llvm-doe-org/llvm-project/blob/clacc/main/README.md))
+Set up environment variables to be able to work from the `/install` directory, which is the simplest way.
+For more advanced usage, which includes for instance modifying `Clacc`, we refer readers to ["Usage from Build directory"](https://github.com/llvm-doe-org/llvm-project/blob/clacc/main/README.md)

 ```console
 $ export PATH=`pwd`/../install/bin:$PATH
 $ export LD_LIBRARY_PATH=`pwd`/../install/lib:$LD_LIBRARY_PATH
 ```
 **_Step 2_**
-To compile the produced `OpenMP` code, you will need to load these modules:
+To compile the ported `OpenMP` code, one needs first to load these modules:

 ```console
 module load CrayEnv